With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

 Now you know the law of the contract (ie choice of law), the place where disputes will be decided (jurisdiction), and how long the contract is to run for (the term).

 Let's get to when and how it can end.

 Termination clause: End of the Contract

 Thinking through to the end of the contract

 At the beginning of a contract, it can be really hard to think that the contract may have to end badly.
-Such as: